 The University of Washington Tacoma (UW Tacoma) invites applications and nominations for the position of Inaugural Dean of the School of Social Work and Criminal Justice.
 Reporting to the Executive Vice Chancellor for Academic Affairs, the Dean is the chief academic and administrative officer of the School.
 The Dean will work closely with faculty, staff, students, and community members as they collectively seek academic excellence, student success, and community impact.
-In addition to the Dean role, this position is a full-time, professor with tenure position, with a 12-month service period.
-The anticipated start date of July 1, 2020.
+The faculty appointment is a full-time, professor with tenure appointment.
+The Dean appointment is a 12-month administrative appointment.
+The anticipated start date of July 1, 2021.

 As the administrative and academic leader of the school, the Inaugural Dean will be expected to build a balanced organizational structure, which will programmatically support, identify and foster synergism and respect among the Criminal Justice and Social Work programs.
 The Dean will bring accountability through the alignment of stated values and goals, the implementation of policy and best practices, assessment of outcomes, and address issues related to climate within the school.
 The Dean will prioritize the strategic goals related to the recruitment, retention, and development of diverse faculty, staff and students to strengthen the overall contribution to the community and disciplines.
 Finally, the new leader will capitalize on faculty energy, expertise and commitment to grow and advance the school by identifying and establishing internal and external community relationships that are critical to the growth of scholarships, internships and resources.